 - Scholarship recipients are required to enroll full-time (12 credits) each semester of the award (fall & spring) and are still responsible for resident fees and the uncovered portion of the nonresident fees.
 Online courses that charge a per-credit fee instead of standard tuition and fees do not count in the required 12 credit total per semester.

 - ***Recipients must be enrolled in at least 12 credits each semester (fall & spring) and successfully complete at least 24 credits combined (fall & spring).
-If you are a one-semester recipient (fall or spring only) you must successfully complete at least 12 credits.
+One-semester recipient (fall or spring only) must successfully complete at least 12 credits.